RECCAP2-ocean/RECCAP2-ocean.github.io/data.md

 ## Data access

 RECCAP2-ocean data products are available at through an FTP server hosted at MPI BGC Jena.
-The cryptic link to this server was shared internally, or is available upon request from [Jens Daniel Müller](mailto:jensdaniel.mueller@usys.ethz.ch){:target="\_blank"}.
+The cryptic link to this server was shared internally and is also available upon request from [Jens Daniel Müller](mailto:jensdaniel.mueller@usys.ethz.ch){:target="\_blank"}.

 Following two approaches to download files from the FTP server were previously tested:

-Download via FileZilla
+<u>Download via FileZilla</u>

 1. Paste FTP link in field "Host"